Guy de Maupassant: Biography

-The Franco-Prussian War broke out soon after his graduation from college in 1870; he enlisted as a volunteer.
+The Franco-Prussian War broke out soon after his graduation from college in 1870 and Maupassant volunteered to serve in the French Army without attending military academy as aspirant.
 In 1871, he left Normandy and moved to Paris, where he spent ten years as a clerk in the Navy Department.
 During this time his only recreation and relaxation was boating on the Seine on Sundays and holidays.

 Gustave Flaubert took him under his protection and acted as a kind of literary guardian to him, guiding his debut in journalism and literature.
-At Flaubert's home he met Émile Zola (1840-1902) and the Russian novelist Ivan Turgenev (1818-1883), as well as many of the proponents of the realist and naturalist schools.
+At Flaubert's home he met Émile Zola (1840–1902) and the Russian novelist Ivan Turgenev (1818–1883), as well as many of the proponents of the realist and naturalist schools.
 He wrote and himself played (1875) in a comedy - "À la feuille de rose, maison turque" - with Flaubert's blessing.

 In 1878, he was transferred to the Ministry of Public Instruction and became a contributing editor to several leading newspapers such as Le Figaro, Gil Blas, Le Gaulois and l'Écho de Paris.
 He devoted his spare time to writing novels and short stories.

 In 1880 he published what is considered his first masterpiece, "Boule de Suif", which met with instant and tremendous success.
 Flaubert characterized it as "a masterpiece that will endure".
-This, Maupassant's first piece of short fiction set during the Franco-Prussian War of 1870-1871, was followed by short stories such as "Deux Amis", "Mother Savage", and "Mademoiselle Fifi".
+This, Maupassant's first piece of short fiction set during the Franco-Prussian War of 1870–71, was followed by short stories such as "Deux Amis", "Mother Savage", and "Mademoiselle Fifi".

+"The fear that haunted his restless brain day and night was already visible in his eyes, I for one considered him then as a doomed man.
+I knew that the subtle poison of his own Boule de Suif had already begun its work of destruction in this magnificent brain.
+Did he know it himself?
+I often thought he did.
+The MS. of his Sur L'Eau was lying on the table between us, he had just read me a few chapters, the best thing he had ever written I thought.
+He was still producing with feverish haste one masterpiece after another, slashing his excited brain with champagne, ether and drugs of all sorts.
+Women after women in endless succession hastened the destruction, women recruited from all quarters... actresses, ballet-dancers, midinettes, grisettes, common prostitutes-- 'le taureau triste' his friends used to call him."